Vibration and Distance

 Many of these features can be included in calculations, at least in principle, if enough information is known about the vibration source, locale soil type and underlying geology.
 Such detailed information about both the vibration source and the vibration attenuation environment is only rarely available in real life construction vibration examples.
 Other factors are so site-specific and require so much information (e.g. embedded objects, reflection and interference effects, presence of buildings, landscaping) that they are virtually impossible to take into account fully in the general-use equations commonly employed for predicting vibration velocities.
 Note that none of the cited factors take into account directly variations in building resistance to vibration damage, which is a separate issue discussed in the CVDG chapter, Vibration and Damage.

 The many variables which affect vibration transmission can make accurate calculations of vibration velocities challenging, in the absence of substantial validation of the calculation results by comparison with measurements made literally on the site of interest.
 However, calculating (and measuring) how vibration velocity changes with distance is central to an ability to estimate "safe distances" (check the CVDG Pro's "Vibration Safety chapter for more on such estimates) from construction work or to use vibration propagation equations meaningfully in any other way.
 Thus, such calculations are widely used, even if, all too often, questionably so.
-I'll start with vibration attenuation effects on ground vibration velocities just below; source energy effects are examined more further on in this chapter of the CVDG.
+I'll start with vibration attenuation effects on ground vibration velocities just below; source energy effects are examined in greater detail further on in this chapter of the CVDG.